Toggle: English / Spanish

 What to Expect at the Emergency Room

 The sooner appropriate treatment is started, the better the outcome.
-Patients not allergic to fire ants should be completely fine in a few hours to a few days.
-Individuals with severe allergic reactions may need to be hospitalized.
+People who are not allergic to fire ants should be fine in a few hours to a few days.
+People with severe allergic reactions may need to stay in the hospital.

 - Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.